The Snows of Boston

 It filled my vision

-I want it back,
+I want them back

 The days of Boston

-I have forgotten none.
+I haven’t forgotten

 The fluff, the slush,